joshmarinacci/meowlang/blog1/blog1.md

 usually pick part of the problem and write tests for it, then build enough of the grammar and semantics to make the tests pass.
 Then I pick another part of the problem, add more tests, update the grammar and semantics, while making sure all of the tests continue to pass.
-Even with our new powerful tool writing parsers is still conceptually complicated.
+Even with our new powerful tool, writing parsers is still conceptually complicated.
 Tests are the only way to build parsers in a reasonable manner.
 Now let's dig in.

 We'll start with an integer number.
 An integer is composed of a sequences of digits next to